Moving Pictures (Rush album): Artwork

 The cover was designed by Hugh Syme who estimated the artwork cost $9,500 to produce.
 Anthem Records refused to cover the entire bill, leaving the band to pay for the rest.
 It is a triple entendre; the front depicts movers who are carrying pictures.
 On the side, people are shown crying because the pictures passing by are emotionally "moving".
-Finally, the back cover has a film crew making a motion picture of the whole scene.
+Finally, the back cover has a film crew making a motion (moving) picture of the whole scene.
 It was photographed outside the Ontario Legislative Building at Queen's Park, Toronto.
 The pictures that are being moved are the band's Starman logo featured on the reverse cover of 2112 (1976), one of the Dogs Playing Poker paintings entitled A Friend in Need, and a painting that shows Joan of Arc being burned at the stake.
 The film crew on the back cover actually shot the scene, from which a single frame was used for the cover.
-This was revealed to Rush concertgoers several years later when the still image was shown on the stage projector which suddenly came to life as a film sequence.
+This was revealed to Rush concertgoers several years later when the still image was shown on the stage projector, which suddenly came to life as a film sequence.

 Mike Dixon, one of the movers on the cover of Moving Pictures and the band's next album, Exit...Stage Left (1981), discussed the various people on the Moving Pictures cover.
 The first, Bobby King, seen furthest to the left, was a member of Syme's design team and is credited for assisting Syme on A Farewell to Kings, Hemispheres, and Archives.
 Dixon explained that King is not only one of the movers, but also the Starman logo and the man in the hat on the Hemispheres cover.
 The mover holding the Starman painting is Kelly Jay, singer of the Toronto band Crowbar who performed a show with Rush in 1973.
 Photographer Deborah Samuel is the Joan of Arc character, and her relatives are the family on the right.
 However, this conflicts with information provided in the Rush biography Chemistry, which states: "Hugh borrowed friends, neighbours and even his hairdresser's parents".